Rohini2407/Rohini2407/README.md

 - 👋 Hi, I’m @Rohini2407
 - 👀 I’m interested in programming languages like C, C++,Core Java and very well interested in Python and SQL.I am a Zenser ESD trainee...
-- 🌱 I’m currently learning B.E Computer engineering from matoshri college of engineering and research centre eklahare nashik..
+- 🌱 I’m currently learning B.E Computer engineering from matoshri college of engineering and research centre eklahare nashik.I want to work as a software engineer in esteemed IT organization.

 <!---